mendix/docs/content/en/docs/developerportal/deploy/deploying-to-mindsphere.md

 url: /developerportal/deploy/deploying-to-mindsphere/
 category: "Deployment"
 weight: 42
-description: "Describes how to deploy to Insights Hub by registering it with the Insights Hub Gateway and integrating it into the Insights Hub Launchpad."
+description: "Describes how to deploy to Siemens Insights Hub by registering it with the Insights Hub Gateway and integrating it into the Insights Hub Launchpad."
 tags: ["Insights Hub", "MindSphere", "deploy", "cloud foundry", "launchpad", "scopes", "roles", "sso", "XSRF", "limitations", "Gateway"]
 #To update these screenshots, you can log in with credentials detailed in How to Update Screenshots Using Team Apps.
 #If moving or renaming this doc file, implement a temporary redirect and let the respective team know they should update the URL in the product.
 See Mapping to Products for more details.